openordu/ordu-blog/letter-mission.md

  not the long term strategy which is to purposefully research and write every single topic.

-We aim to include everything in the encyclopdea: history, polytheology, liturgy, legal structures, art and music, calendars and customs.
+We aim to include everything in the encyclopedia: history, polytheology, liturgy, legal structures, art and music, calendars and customs.
 We'll organize it in ways that will be intuitive for folks looking for everything related to this and this time or for such and such event.

 This is where I need you.
-I need to build a fullfilling, accurate, culturally responsible, whole cloth, and complete system.
+I need to help build a fulfilling, accurate, culturally responsible, whole cloth, and complete system.
 So I'm going to need contributors and feedback from those who plan to invest in membership when the time is read.